Westwood Regional High School

-Westwood Regional High School (formerly Westwood Regional Jr./Sr. High School) is a four-year comprehensive regional public high school that serves students in ninth through twelfth grades from Borough of Westwood and the Township of Washington, in Bergen County, New Jersey, United States, operating as the lone secondary school of the Westwood Regional School District.
+Westwood Regional High School (formerly Westwood Regional Jr./Sr. High School) is a four-year comprehensive regional public high school that serves students in ninth through twelfth grades from Borough of Westwood and the Township of Washington, in Bergen County, in the U.S. state of New Jersey, operating as the lone secondary school of the Westwood Regional School District.
 Beginning in the 2019–20 school year, students in eighth grade who had previously attended the then junior-senior high school began attending the new Westwood Middle School.

-As of the 2021–22 school year, the school had an enrollment of 845 students and 84.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.0:1.
-There were 58 students (6.9% of enrollment) eligible for free lunch and 32 (3.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 839 students and 81.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.
+There were 79 students (9.4% of enrollment) eligible for free lunch and 18 (2.1% of students) eligible for reduced-cost lunch.

 Awards and recognition

 The school was the 106th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 58th in the state of 328 schools in 2012, after being ranked 92nd in 2010 out of 322 schools listed.
 The magazine ranked the school 56th in 2008 out of 316 schools.
 The school was ranked 81st in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school tied for 128th out of 381 public high schools statewide in its 2011 rankings (a decrease of 9 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (83.8%) and language arts literacy (95.9%) components of the High School Proficiency Assessment (HSPA).

+The school has been named as one of the Best Communities for Music Education by the NAMM Foundation for more than 10 years.

 Curriculum

+A dual enrollment program with Bergen Community College allows students to obtain college credit while fulfilling the high school requirements.

+Students may opt to enroll at the Bergen County Technical Schools and split their time between the high school general education coursework and the vocational coursework.